 Evidence shows that using lullabies as music therapy helps premature infants’ heart rates and breathing and can even improve their feeding behaviors.

-Whether you’re hoping to enhance relaxation, get a better night of sleep or manage pain, sound healing can help you find relief.
+Whether you’re hoping to enhance relaxation, get a better night of sleep or manage pain, sound healing therapies can help you find relief.
 With so many different forms of the practice to choose from, consider trying out a few different types to discover what works best for you.